 13 Thrilling Facts About House Of Wax

 A remake of 1933’s Mystery of the Wax Museum, André de Toth’s House of Wax solidified the 3D movie craze of the 1950s.
 In the process it also walloped the box office and turned Vincent Price into a horror movie icon.
-So join us on a tour of the legendary House of Wax; keep your hands off the mannequins, though—you might not want to know what lies beneath.
+On the 65th anniversary of the movie's release, join us on a tour of the legendary House of Wax; keep your hands off the mannequins, though—you might not want to know what lies beneath.

 1. IT WAS ONLY THE SECOND 3D MOVIE TO BE RELEASED BY A MAJOR STUDIO.